 We stop and have tea at the Riverside Community café and take pics of the Lower Moutere School – the 3 top classrooms appear to have been abandoned.
 Our old home in Lower Moutere is no longer there.
 We take a left up Hursthouse St and drive past K sheds and orchards on the right.
 No sign of him.
 We don’t have phone numbers for him so will try later.

 We stop in Motueka and take a walk through the town.
-Look in at the Museum and take a look at the McLean file.
+Look in at the Museum and take a look at the M file.
 It goes about as far as Grandpa H. The Archibald that arrived in 1849 died about 6 years later after collapsing following a fall from a horse.
 His son, also Archibald, was apparently H’s father.
 From there on I think we can piece together our bit of the family (H’s line) but the others are just too many and various.

 We drive around Motueka a bit going down to the old seaside swimming pool and around by the wharf.
 Then off to Kaiteriteri via Riwaka.
 Take photos of the old homestead and stop at the Riwaka Cemetery looking for Grandpa’s tombstone.
 We find B’s who died in 1928 aged 1 year and seven months.
-Father often spoke about it.
+My dear Father often spoke about it.
 On reflection Grandpa was buried in Motueka, as was I think Grandma.